-This message requests HT Requester provides more clinical information to Heart Team.
+This message requests that HT Requester provides more clinical information to Heart Team.

 3.Y4.4.1.1 Trigger Events

 The HT Participant sends this message when it has accepted to be involved in the HT and is ready to request that HT Requester provides more clinical information to Heart Team.